tahmid-tf/pos_system/README.md

 A professional Laravel-based Point of Sale and business management system for retail operations.
 The application combines POS checkout, inventory control, procurement, customer management, reporting, notifications, audit logging, and an admin dashboard in a single back-office workflow.

+The default admin account from the seeder is:

+- Email: `tahmid.tf1@gmail.com`
+- Password: `12345678`

 ## Overview

 This project is built for day-to-day store operations.
 It supports: